eProsima/Shapes-Demo-Docs/docs/notes/notes.rst

 Version 2.10.0
 ==============

-This patch release includes the following **improvements**:
+This minor release includes the following **improvements**:

 * Support for Fast DDS v2.10.0
 * Enable ROS 2 by default if available
 * Enable ROS 2 features on runtime if detected a valid ROS 2 installation
 * Regenerate TypeSupport with Fast DDS-Gen v2.4.0

+Also, it includes the following **fixes**:

 * Fix Fast DDS version check in CMakeLists
-* Remove thirdparty code
+* Remove CMake obsolete code

 Previous versions
 =================